Mythologies of the Indigenous peoples of the Americas: Cherokee Myth of Creation

 There was a time when there was no earth, and all creatures lived in a place above the sky called Galvlo’i.
 Everything below was only water, but when Galvlo’i got too crowded, the creatures decided to send down Water Beetle to see if he could find them a new place to live.
 He obliged and dove down into the water, all the way to the bottom of the sea, where he picked up a bit of mud and brought it to the surface.
 Once above the water, the mud spread out in all directions and became an island.
 The Great Spirit secured the island by attaching cords to it and tying it to the vault in the sky.

 Though the land was now stable, the ground was too soft for any of the animals to stand on, so they sent down Buzzard to scope it out.
 He flew around for some time until he could find a dry enough spot to land, and when he did the flapping of his wings caused the mud to shift.
 It went down in some places and up in others, creating the peaks, valleys, hills, and mountains of the earth.
 The rest of the creatures were now able to come down, but they soon realized it was very dark, so they invited the sun to come with them.
 Everyone was happy except Crawfish, who said his shell turned a bright red because the sun was too close, so they raised the sun seven different times until Crawfish was satisfied.

 The Great Spirit then created plants for this new land, after which he told the animals to stay awake for seven days.
 Only Owl was able to do so, and as a reward, the Great Spirit gave him the gift of sight in the dark.
-The plants tried as well, but only the pines, furs, holly, and a select few others were able to stay awake, so he gave them the gift of keeping their leaves year-round.
+The plants tried as well, but only the pines, firs, holly, and a select few others were able to stay awake, so he gave them the gift of keeping their leaves year-round.
 Great Spirit then decided he wanted to have people live on this island, so he created one man and one woman.
 The pair did not yet know how to make children, so the man took a fish and pressed it against the woman's stomach, after which she gave birth.
 They did this for seven days until Great Spirit felt there was enough humans for the time being, and made it so a woman could only give birth once a year.